Extended Realities and RegulationMay 19, 2021 Dr. Ella Sheiman RA & QA Project Manager

 - Rehabilitation, for example, after a stroke and dementia.
 Augmented reality can save lives through showing defibrillators nearby

 - Treatment and therapies for depressions, PTSD, autism, phobia, pain management, addictions.

-Although the benefits of the XR in the use of the healthcare speak for themselves there are also several risks associated with it.
+Although the benefits of the XR in the use of healthcare speak for themselves there are also several risks associated with it.
 If we refer to the regular use of this technology in gaming, for example, Pokémon Go mentioned earlier, by now, it is officially conquered the world.
-It was reported that on the day when the game was launched, it immediately surpassed the daily time usage of Facebook, SnapChat or Twitter by the average iOS user on mobile phones.
+It was reported that on the day when the game was launched, it immediately surpassed the daily time usage of Facebook, Snapchat or Twitter by the average iOS user on mobile phones.
 The side effects were soon to follow.
-For example, there were people who quit their job to become a full-time Pokémon hunter.
-In Central Park, herds of Pokémon Go players almost caused a stampede as they tried to capture a rare type of the imaginary animal.
+For example, there were people who quit their job to become full-time Pokémon hunters.
+In Central Park, herds of Pokémon Go players almost caused a stampede as they tried to capture a rare type of imaginary animal.
 Car crashes due to the game application became a common phenomenon.

 Beyond the daily life risks this technology imposes, there are several specific risks related to the healthcare field.
 The main risks being:

 - Cyber-risk- since these technologies change the way people interact with data, the environment, and with each other, this risk implications become even more complex.

 - The privacy of one's personal health information has escalated as a matter of significant concern for the public .
 Where does the limit for such information disclosure held?